 Learning causality in sparse reward settings is a fundamental challenge in reinforcement learning.
-The second human object prior we use is that objects interact only when contacting \cite{spelke1990principles}.
-We implement this prior by defining an object-contact state representation and reward and value approximation architecture.
-We represent the relationship between two objects by their relative position, velocity, acceleration, and whether they are contacting.
+We use another human object prior to address this problem: objects interact only when in contact (\cite{spelke1990principles}).
+We implement this prior by defining an object-contact state representation and reward-and-value approximation architecture.
+We represent the relationship between two objects by their relative position, velocity, acceleration, and whether they are in contact.
 This representation is both compact and sparse.
-We model reward and estimated value as a function of the pairwise features between contacting objects, enforcing the notion that objects interact only when contacting.
+We model reward and estimated value as a function of the pairwise features between contacting objects, enforcing the notion that objects interact only upon contact.

-We combine our object inference, object state representation, and contact-centric estimation architectures to create an Object-Level Reinforcement Learner (OLRL).
-We compare OLRL with humans, standard deep reinforcement learning algorithms on MuJoCo~\cite{todorov2012mujoco} and Atari~\cite{machado2017revisiting} environments, and show that it yields large improvements in sample and computational efficiency.
-Currently deep reinforcement learning research is often resource and time intensive due to the huge number of experiences needed.
-Our object detection and tracking module can be used as a general preprocessor for reinforcement learning, greatly increasing the pace and sample efficiency of experiments in this area.
+We combine our object inference, object state representation, and object dynamics, value, and reward models to create an Object-Level Reinforcement Learner (OLRL) framework (Figure \ref{fig:OLRL_overview}).
+We compare OLRL with deep RL algorithms on MuJoCo (\cite{todorov2012mujoco}) and Atari (\cite{machado2017revisiting}) environments, and we show that it significantly improves sample and computational efficiency.
+Furthermore, we compare OLRL to humans learning to play Atari games and find OLRL achieves slightly better sample efficiency.
+Currently deep RL research can be resource and time intensive due to the vast number of experiences needed for training.
+Our object detection and tracking model can serve as a general preprocessor for RL, greatly increasing the pace and sample efficiency of experiments.

-In summary, our contributions are: \begin{itemize} \item An object representation objective function that encourages inference of objects with consistent behavior and high explanatory power of observed dynamics and rewards. \item A flexible reward and value estimation architecture that encodes the causality of object contacts. \item An object-centric RL agent that is orders of magnitude more sample efficient than standard deep RL algorithms and highly robust to visual changes. \end{itemize}
+In summary, contributions include an OLRL framework that encompasses: \begin{itemize} \item An unsupervised object discovery objective \textit{objective function} which encourages inference of objects with consistent dynamics, reward, and value behavior (Figure 1.a-c) \item A flexible \textit{reward and value estimation architecture} which encodes the causality of object contacts (Figure 1.d) \item An \textit{object-centric RL agent} which is significantly more sample efficient than standard deep RL algorithms (Figure 1.e) \end{itemize}